Elly De La Cruz

 Elly Antonio De La Cruz (born January 11, 2002) is a Dominican professional baseball shortstop for the Cincinnati Reds of Major League Baseball (MLB).
 He signed with the Reds as an international free agent in 2018 and made his MLB debut in 2023.
-He was selected for the 2024 and 2025 MLB All-Star Game.
+He was selected for the 2024 and 2025 MLB All-Star Games, and led the league in stolen bases in 2024.

 Early life

 De La Cruz grew up in Sabana Grande de Boyá, in the Dominican Republic.
 He has eight older siblings.